Freshwater Weekly Fishing Report Week of October 8, 2025

 - Cooper

 - GOOD.
-Water stained; 80 degrees: 2.00 feet below pool.
-Fishing pattern remains similar.
-Crappie are good in 10-20 feet of water on timber and brush piles.
-Minnows are outperforming jigs.
+Water stained; 78 degrees; 2.56 feet below pool.
+Crappie are good with some fish still shallow in 2-6 feet of water at the base of trees, and some fish have transitioned to the creek channels in 15-20 feet of water.
+Minnows are preferred over jigs.
 Report by River Bottom Boys Guide Service.

 - Corpus Christi Lake